luciebiard/Bayesian_survival_analysis_phase_3_trials/README.md

 Here are some information on how to use these files:

-    cll_github: Code for analyses corresponding to motivating example 1 in the above mentioned paper
+    cll_github.R: Code for analyses corresponding to motivating example 1 in the above mentioned paper

+    functions_historical_data: data-management and plotting functions

     Pooled_piecewise.stan: Stan code for the piecewise model in motivating example 1 in the above mentioned paper